Weapons of war.

-Renaissance Italy was a collection of independent city states who became engaged in incessant warfare with each other.
-This provided a market for the technically advanced weapons needed to gain military advantage over the enemy.
+Renaissance Italy was a collection of independent city-states who became engaged in incessant warfare with each other.
+This provided a market for the technically advanced weapons needed to gain a military advantage over the enemy.

 Leonardo had studied and absorbed both classical and contemporary works on military engineering.
 In his famous letter to Ludovico il Moro Sforza, Duke of Milan, he listed nine categories of military engineering among the many skills that he was proficient in.

 His items included; new weaponry, bridging, bombarding machines and trench draining.

 Da Vinci's design for an armoured vehicle made from wood and operated by eight men was made in 1487.
 The 'tank' was operated by turning the cranks.

 Da Vinci's scythed chariot was perhaps a throwback inspired by antique machines.
 Leonardo suggested raising the scythes when travelling through the ranks of men so that no one on your side will be injured!

 Leonardo's machine gun, which was designed to fire crossbow bolts, highlights his fascination in the production of rapid-fire weaponry.

 Firearms in renaissance times were inaccurate and suffered from a slow rate of fire.
 Leonardo, in his design for a multi-barrelled cannon of 1481, sought to overcome the slow rate of fire.